(Click on + for prices and bookings)

 Overnight: Lake Victoria View Guest House, Entebbe

 Days 2 – 3.
-Shoebill!
-And onwards to Lake Mburo National Park
+Shoebill and transfer to Lake Mburo National Park

 We eventually arrive at Lake Mburo National Park (where we’ll spend two nights), which breaks the journey between Entebbe and the southwestern border region of Uganda, where we will look for over 20 Albertine Rift endemics (this, also known as the Western Rift, is a branch of the Great Rift Valley).